chetanxpatil/livnium.core/core-o/plan.md

 ## Implementation Strategy

+### Critical Constraints (Must Follow)

+**To keep this a "physics engine" and not a "messy game engine":**

+1. **Everything must be local.**
+   - No global telepathy updates
+   - Every influence goes neighbor → neighbor at finite speed
+   - No instantaneous global state changes

+2. **Everything must be ledger-checked.**
+   - Some quantities conserved (like SW, or total energy)
+   - Some allowed to dissipate (entropy, local order)
+   - Track what's conserved vs. what's allowed to change

+3. **Every new mechanism must be visible to the law extractor.**
+   - If you add inertia → new laws visible in `example_law_extraction.py`
+   - If you add entropy → decay laws should appear
+   - If you add fields → inverse-square patterns should emerge
+   - **If the law extractor can't see it, it's not physics-like**

 ### Phase 1: Foundation (Steps 1-3)
 1. **Entropy Law** — Add irreversibility
 2. **Causality** — Add finite propagation speed